ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-### Bulk Upload Data
+## Bulk Upload Data

 You can bulk upload data to the ToolJet database by clicking the **Bulk upload data** button at the top of the database editor.
 On clicking the button, a drawer will open from the right from where you can upload a **CSV** file.
-This file is used to upsert records onto the table.
+This file is used to insert records onto the table.
 If data for the id column is missing, it will insert a new record with the row data; if the id is present, it will update the corresponding record with the row data.

 From the drawer, users can download the **template CSV file** in which they can enter the data to be uploaded to the ToolJet database's table or format their CSV file in the same way as the template file.